-Today another spiritual time window opens, which is called Pradoshram in India.
+On this day a spiritual time window opens, which is called Pradosh Vrat in India.
+Pradosh Vrat is synonymous with something dark or late evening.
+When it gets dark, this is also a good time to meditate.
+When it gets dark it is also a good time to reflect on the divine.
+During the day the mind likes to go outside, but at night it is easier for it to go inside.
+In between you can perceive the divine everywhere.
+If you are active during the day then see the divine on the outside.
+When it is night see the divine within.
+Sunrise and sunset are two very magical moments, because in these phases you can see the divine outside and inside at the same time.
 Pradosham has three different energy levels, depending on which day of the month they occur.
 Each energy level indicates how much karma can be released at that time.
 The smallest energy level occurs every day 1-2 hours before and after sunset.
 The average energy level of Pradosham occurs twice a month - on the 13th lunar day after the new moon and after the full moon.
 Pradosham's greater energy level occurs when one of the 13th lunar days occurs on a Saturday.
-But that is not the case today.
 But tonight it's a little easier for you to bring light into your life.
 Pradosham is, so to speak, a gift from the universe to accelerate your spiritual growth and make your life easier and happier.
 Think about how the poisons of life, for example anger, jealousy, attachment and self-centeredness, destroy your joy and also (world) peace.
-Use the time tonight to just go inside.
+Use the time to just go inside.
 Stay hOMe!
-Go to your very own home!
+Go to your very own hOMe!
 Shiva is worshiped at Pradosham.
 Shiva is a symbol of the divine.
 Shiva is a symbol of change.
 Birth, preservation destruction.
 Destruction of the illusions we put in our heads.
 Shiva is the infinite awareness that dwells in each of us.
 Don't forget: We are part of the whole!

 I like to wear black around the “lunar silence”.
 Black is an absorbent color.
 The spiritual energy that I now experience in the next few days in connection with (Shiva) nature is transmitted even more intensively.
 But be careful with negative energy; this is transmitted in the same way for black.